sergev/ifcomp/Theory.md

 6. **Duplicate-only files**: If all lines are duplicates (appear multiple times), Pass 2 won't mark any as unique, so Pass 3 has no anchors to extend from
 7. **File length mismatches**: Pass 3 stops when one file runs out of lines, even if the other continues
 8. **Index bounds**: Must ensure table accesses stay within bounds when files have different lengths
+9. **Pass7 branch node limitation**: Pass7 cannot combine branch nodes created by pass6 (REPLACE/INSERT operations).
+This is by design - branch nodes represent already-processed segments and should not be combined again.
+Pass7 only processes leaf nodes

 ---